asen/smg/docs/howto/Nodes.md

 The [node-exporter template](https://github.com/asen/smg/blob/master/smgconf/ac-templates/node-exporter.yml.ssp) can be tweaked using context params.

-By default it will add a top-level ping command against the node_host for a host up/down check.
+As mentioned above and by default it will add a top-level ping command against the node_host for a host up/down check.
 This can be disabled by providing an "add_ping: false" context parameter.
 The ping command id would be in the form "%id_prefix%.%node_name%.ping" which with the default id_prefix of "host." and node name of "www1.domain" would map to "host.www1.domain.ping" pre_fetch id.
 This pre_fetch id can be passed to other/service templates defined for the same host via a "pre_fetch: host.www1.domain.ping" context var which will make sure that you get a single alert when the host goes down, vs alerts for every service running on it.

-It will also define a top-level (unless parent_index context var is supplied) index for the host which by default is named "%id_prefix%.%node_name%" which with the default id_prefix of "host." and node name of www1.domain would map to an index named "host.www1.domain".
+It will also define an index for the host which by default is named "%id_prefix%.%node_name%" which with the default id_prefix of "host." and node name of www1.domain would map to an index named "host.www1.domain".
 This index name can be supplied to other templates applied to this host via a "parent_index: host.www1.domain" context variable and that will keep all service stats relevant to a given Node under the same index.

 Check the context variables at the top of the template source for all currently supported options (TODO: document these here)